-- 3.50.7.1 Any rider failing to report as required may be excluded from the meeting.
-The Race Direction will exclude any rider and machine that does not comply with the rules or any rider who can be a danger to other participants or to spectators, to take part in the practising or races.
-The Race Direction may impose a further penalty and/or, if that race is part of a Championship, refer the matter to the MCRCB Stewards with a recommendation for exclusion from that Championship. - 3.50.7.2 Technical control must be carried out in accordance with the procedure and times stated in these Regulations and any Supplementary Regulations or Bulletins issued. - 3.50.7.3 The machine must be presented in a clean condition and in conformity with the rules. - 3.50.7.4 An overall inspection must be carried out in conformity with the eligibility rules.
+- the matter to the MCRCB Stewards with a recommendation for exclusion from that Championship. - 3.1.4.2Technical control must be carried out in accordance with the procedure and times stated in these Regulations and any Supplementary Regulations or Bulletins issued. - 3.1.4.3The machine must be presented in a clean condition and in conformity with the rules. - 3.1.4.4An overall inspection must be carried out in conformity with the eligibility rules.
 Accepted machines will be marked and recorded.
-The Chief Technical Official has the final authority in case of a dispute on the conformity of the parts in question and for acceptance thereof. - 3.50.7.5 At each Championship event a rider may use only one motorcycle which will be marked when presented at Technical Control.
+The Chief Technical Official has the final authority in case of a dispute on the conformity of the parts in question and for acceptance thereof. - 3.1.4.5 At each Championship event a rider may use only one motorcycle which will be marked when presented at Technical Control.
 In the case of proven total wreckage the use of a replacement motorcycle is permitted once only during an event, however this must be constructed from sub assembled parts and authorised/verified by the Chief Technical Officer.
 Sub-assembled parts means that no engine can be fitted into a frame.
 However typical assemblies that would normally be used to repair a crashed machine can be complete.
-Examples: handlebars, forks, foot pegs, front nose cone, front/rear sub-frame, swing arm and linkage assemblies are all considered acceptable. - 3.50.7.6 Only accepted motorcycles may be used in a race or practice.
-The process of authorising the use of a new machine is not possible during a practice session or after the pit lane closes for the sighting lap of a race.

-- 3.50.7.7 Machines may be required to go to a closed area (parc ferme) for a period of time.
-Only authorised officials are allowed into this area. - 3.50.7.8 No rider will be classified before his machine has passed the final control. - 3.50.8 It is the responsibility of the competitor at all times to ensure his machine is in conformity with the regulations; and that the equipment is in a safe, suitable and roadworthy condition for the event, and in a clean, tidy and presentable condition.
+Examples: handlebars, forks, foot pegs, front nose cone, front/rear sub-frame, swing arm and linkage assemblies are all considered acceptable. - 3.1.4.6Only accepted motorcycles may be used in a race or practice.
+The process of authorising the use of a new machine is not possible during a practice session or after the pit lane closes for the sighting lap of a race. - 3.1.4.7 Machines may be required to go to a closed area (parc ferme) for a period of time.
+Only authorised officials are allowed into this area. - 3.1.4.8 No rider will be classified before his machine has passed the final control. - 3.1.4.9 It is the responsibility of the competitor at all times to ensure his machine is in conformity with the regulations; and that the equipment is in a safe, suitable and roadworthy condition for the event, and in a clean, tidy and presentable condition.
 However, a Technical Officer may reject any machine or equipment that does not comply.

-3.51 PARC FERME
+3.1.5 PARC FERME

-3.51.1 COVID-19 RISK MITIGATION PROCEDURE FOR PARC FERME
+3.1.5.1 COVID-19 RISK MITIGATION PROCEDURE FOR PARC FERME